A Brief Outlook on Psilocybin and Its Benefits in Psychotherapy

 Psilocybin has proven to be a highly effective method when it comes to treating patients with substance use disorders with a variety of addictions.
 In this case we shall consider alcohol and tobacco, the two substances with the highest number of addicted users in the world.

-A recent study, conducted by the American Journal of Drug & alcohol abuse, found that after administering moderate doses of Psilocybin to patients, there was a substantially higher 6 month abstinence rate amongst regular smokers.
 This was significantly higher than those patients that were only provided with other medications or cognitive behavioral therapy.
 The study showed that in the context of a structured treatment program, psilocybin holds considerable promise in promoting long-term smoking abstinence.

 In the case of alcohol, a study conducted by the Journal of Psychopharmacology showed that Psilocybin showed great promise in research that was aimed at tackling alcohol dependency disorders.
 In the study, most users reported more contemplative experiences where they were able to address their dependencies more clearly.
 This was corroborated by the fact that in the first 4 weeks of alternative therapies, there was no change in the alcohol abstinence.
 However after the first administration of Psilocybin, patients showed a great increase in abstinence, a practice which often held up until 36 weeks.